With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 G) hemorrhage with accumulation of blood in the joint cavity - hemarthrosis.

-Open cavity (intra-abdominal, intrapleural) bleeding observed at hemoperitoneum, hemothorax with the outflow of blood flowing from the cavity to the outside, through a penetrating wound or through drains.
-At the same time, the intensity of the outward flow of blood often does not correspond to the intensity of internal bleeding.
+Open cavitary (intra-abdominal, intrapleural) bleeding observed when hemoperitoneum, hemothorax with bleeding from the cavity to the outside, through a penetrating wound or through drains.
+At the same time, the intensity of blood flow outward often does not correspond to the intensity of internal bleeding.

-2. Interstitial (interstitial) bleeding (hemorrhage) - This is the outflow of blood into the thickness of the tissue.
+2. Interstitial bleeding (hemorrhage) - This is the flow of blood into the thickness of the tissue.

-Interstitial (interstitial) are bleeding in which blood or impregnates fabrics, or accumulates in interstitial spaces, forming a hematoma.
+Interstitial (interstitial) are bleeding in which blood or saturates fabrics or accumulates in the interstitial spaces, forming a hematoma.

-a) Vnutritive hemorrhage with tissue impregnation (hemorrhagic infiltration, hemorrhagic tissue imbibition):
+A) INintratissue hemorrhage with tissue penetration (hemorrhagic infiltration, hemorrhagic tissue imbibition):

-Small punctate (petechial) hemorrhages caused by capillary hemorrhage in the thickness of the skin, mucous membrane and serous membranes - hemorrhagic petechiae;
+Small pinpoint (petechial) hemorrhages caused by capillary hemorrhage into the thickness of the skin, mucous membrane and serous membranes - hemorrhagic petechiae;

-Multiple spontaneous hemorrhages in the skin, mucous membranes of crimson color (red with a purple tint) - thrombocytopenic purpura;
+Multiple spontaneous hemorrhages in the skin, mucous membranes of a purplish color (red color with a purple tint) - thrombocytopenic purpura;

-- spotted planar hemorrhage in the thickness of the skin or mucous membrane - bruise(bruise, suffusio, ecchymosis);
+- spotted planar hemorrhage into the thickness of the skin or mucous membrane – bruise(bruise, suffusio, ecchymosis);

 Hemorrhage into the brain substance in the form of a focus of hemorrhagic softening - intracerebral hemorrhage;